 Campaign tracking in Woopra allows you to monitor and measure the effectiveness of your various campaigns.
 Campaigns are essentially custom event properties of your landing pageview event and can be tracked the same way as any other property.

 However, to simplify the process for tracking campaigns, the Woopra script is designed to read specified tags from your URL and automatically add them as custom event properties to the landing pageview event.

 Woopra’s campaign tracking works by identifying key tags stored in the URLs of your campaign landing pages.
-Normally when a visitor clicks a link to your site, they just go to:
+Normally when a user clicks a link to your site, they just go to:

-The problem with this is it doesn’t really tell you or Woopra much about how the visitor got to your site.
-Campaign tracking works by appending information to the end of the link so that Woopra can see which campaign the visitor clicked on to get to your site.
+The problem with this is it doesn’t really tell you or Woopra much about how the user got to your site.
+Campaign tracking works by appending information to the end of the link so that Woopra can see which campaign the user clicked on to get to your site.
 These pieces of information look like:

 When Woopra sees this information, it automatically categorizes that activity with the campaign named “webinar”.
 There are five tags that Woopra tracks.
 Three of them are critical and should be used on all ad traffic: campaign name, source, and medium.

 Below, you will find an example campaign URL with Woopra tags.
 This URL represents a banner add on CNN.com with campaign name “promo”.

 The “woo” tags below can be used to automatically send campaign information as custom event properties to Woopra.

 Note: you may use utm instead of _woo _tags in order to be compatible with your GA tags.

 - woo_campaign: This will become custom event property “campaign_name” in Woopra.